 Hermosa Beach, Visa Problem with Canada, Expungement of DUI

-Little did he know, but Canada would not renew his work permit because of his status as being on probation for DUI.
-Without a work permit, he would have to terminate his company’s operations in Canada.
-This would cause him a significant drop in revenue and he would have to lay off six employees.
+Little did he know, but Canada would not renew his work permit there because of his status as being on probation for DUI here in the United States.
+Without a valid work permit, he would have to terminate his company’s operations in Canada and try to relocate it to Los Angeles.
+This would cause him a significant drop in revenue and he would have to lay off six Canadian employees.
 He had received notice from the Canadian government that he could no longer operate, but he had not shut down quite yet.
-He had three months to wind down.In a Nutshell: Having a DUI conviction and driving in Canada can be tough.
+He had three months to wind down, but he was in a panic.In a Nutshell: Having a DUI conviction and driving in Canada can be tough.
 Having the conviction expunged does not erase it, but it does lower the hurdles toward being able to drive in Canada just like one does in the United States, as the following case summary describes.

 The judge’s response was defensive and insulted.
 She asked, “well, what makes your client so special that he should be allowed to end his probation early?”